Translator to LPFM interference handling

 - If the translator is rebroadcasting an FM station outside of its service contour (non-commercial stations, LPFM stations or translators owned by other entities such as municipal governments): The ERP is limited based on the maximum height above average terrain (HAAT) of the FM translator facility with a maximum equivalency of 250 watts at 32 meters HAAT in areas east of the Mississippi River as well as most of California, Puerto Rico and the Virgin Islands or the maximum equivalency of 250 watts at 107 meters HAAT in all other areas.
 In no case shall a translator be authorized more than 250 watts ERP.

-As long as there is a lack of contour overlap between the FM translator and the LPFM station (as well as other stations), then the application can possibly be granted.
+As long as there is a lack of contour overlap between the FM translator's interfering contour and the LPFM station's (as well as other stations) protected service contour, then the application can possibly be granted.

 At the time of filing

 Once an FM translator application is filed, the next step depends on the type of application that it is: